Different Types of Therapists Demistified

-I hope you have a better idea of the type of therapists there, and which one you need.
-Feel free to give me a call at (305) 501-0133 or click here to schedule a free 20-minute Clarity Call if you’re looking for a therapist near Brickell, Coral Gables, South Miami, Pinecrest, or Doral.
-I’d be happy to hear about what’s happening and help direct you to the right professional.
-(I’m a Licensed Psychologist (Psy.D.), by the way.
-Click here to learn more about me.)
+We hope you have a better idea of the type of therapists there, and which one you need.
+Feel free to give us a call at (305) 501-0133 or click here to schedule a free 20-minute Clarity Call if you’re looking for a therapist near Brickell, Coral Gables, South Miami, Pinecrest, or Doral.
+We will be happy to hear about what’s happening and help direct you to the right professional.
+(As of 11/12/2020, our entire team consists of Licensed Psychologist (Psy.D.), by the way.
+Click here to learn more about each of us.)

 LIKED THIS POST?

 Join the community and get the latest tips, hacks, and practical advice delivered straight to your inbox.